-The tops of women’s dresses had high necklines, especially for day wear.
+- During much of the “Dickens-era” the tops of women’s dresses had high necklines, especially for day wear.
 Pagoda or bell ¾ sleeves were very popular.
 White undersleeves would often be worn to help protect the top.
 They are removable for easy cleaning.

 - Lower-class women and sometimes women of greater means wore white cotton front-button blouses.
 The blouses might be embroidered or lace-trimmed.
 The blouse alone was too informal for the mid-Victorian woman.
 Blouses were always covered by a jacket.

 Outerwear and Accessories

-A Victorian woman wasn’t dressed to leave the house without a hat.
+- A Victorian woman wasn’t dressed to leave the house without a hat.
 Mob caps were worn indoors to protect hair from dirt.
 They were easy to launder.
 Lower-class women would also wear them outdoors.
 Most women of Dickens wore bonnets when going out.
 There were many varieties of bonnets.
 Others wore elaborately-trimmed hats, but the bonnet was the dominant headwear of the period.

 - A woman’s hands would also be covered when going outdoors.
 Gloves were made of kid leather or lace.
 Leather was often colored so it was common to purchase them to complement an outfit.
 Gloves worn during the day were generally short.
 When the weather was cold, a muff was used to keep the hands warm.